-6.2.3 Changing fixture order in a shape
+6.4.4 Changing fixture order in a shape

 The way a shape spreads across a number of fixtures is set by the order in which you selected them when you create the shape.
 You can change this order using the [Fixture Order] function in the [Edit] menu.
-The current fixture order is shown in large green numbers on the HUD window, or in the fixture touch keys .
+The current fixture order is shown in in the fixture touch keys .
 See section 7.5.2 for details on how to set fixture order.

-6.2.4 Removing or adding fixtures
+6.4.5 Removing or adding fixtures